ziinux/cpp/vending_machine/README.md

 This is a software for a vending machine.

-This software take two command-line arguments.
+This software takes two command-line arguments.
 The first argument is the path to the inventory JSON file.
 The second argument is the path to the transactions JSON file.